limorl/monorepo-python-sample/README.md

 ### 2.Running lambda locally using SAM CLI
 * Use `sam local invoke` for invoking lambdas without API (e.g. hello-world).
 * Use `sam start-api` to invoke lambdas with API (e.g. greeting).
-* Remove this line from [greeting/samconfig.toml](./services/greeting/samconfig.toml)and [hello-world/samconfig.toml](./services/hello-world/samconfig.toml) if you are not runing on Mac: `container_host = 'host.docker.internal'`
+* Remove this line from [greeting/samconfig.toml](./services/greeting/samconfig.toml)and [hello-world/samconfig.toml](./services/hello-world/samconfig.toml) if you are not running on Mac: `container_host = 'host.docker.internal'`

 #### Building & Invoking Hello-world lambda (Zip)
 ```shell